 No job should keep you from maintaining your health, a sleep schedule, and a life separate from work.
 As school-based SLPs, we have the opportunity to touch lots of kids and teachers, and families over our career, but burning out after a year or two serves far fewer.
 Self-care is not the answer to preventing burnout, but it is an essential component of being an effective member of our work and home communities.

 Review . . .
 Again

 As it turns out, this process is harder to implement than it sounds.
 This is proven by the number of times we find ourselves blogging about it (here, here, here!), and the fact that even as I write this, there are adjustments I can make to managing my own workload.
 Keep at it!
 I find I learn and improve each go-around.
-And with the experience I gain, I can be more helpful to others.
+And with the experience I gain each time, I can be more helpful to others.

 This post was last updated 9/29/22